JayJayww/Jayjayww/README.md

 ## Hi there 👋

-I'm Janne Juntumaa and i study at LAB and this is where all my school work will be reviewable Most of my work will be found from Sample repository!
+I'm Janne Juntumaa and i study at LAB and this is where all my school work will be reviewable.
+Most of my work will be found from Sample repository!

 <!--